- Rank: 10

 - Followers: 111

 Thanks for your Votes and Follows.
 They mean a lot.

 A NASDAQ daily chart with key indicators.
 This chart tracks an intermediate time frame, and Buy/Sell signals are from the 5-10-20 Timer, chart 3 below.

 A set of ratio charts designed to assess the market's tolerance for risk.
 Stocks do best when these charts are climbing.

 The 5-10-20 Timer is one of the original momentum-based timers.
 It's especially useful in the intermediate time frame, in which it tends to filter out noise in favor of the primary trend.
-The 5-10-20 is less useful in choppy, trendless markets.
+It's less useful in choppy, trendless markets.

 The TOF ratio helps visualize sentiment among options traders.
 Bullish call buying creates climbing lines above, a condition generally positive for stocks.
 The Blue/Red 21/50-day EMA crossovers trigger Buy and Sell signals.
 This ratio was first created by long-time board poster Richard McRanie [The Old Fool (TOF)], and I've been a big fan of it ever since.
 Thanks, TOF.

-The McClellan is a benchmark breadth indicator.
-When used as a timer, it moves you in and out of the market faster than either the 5-10-20 or the NASI.
+Using breadth as a market timer moves you in and out of the market faster than the 5-10-20 or NASI.
 This is useful for scalping quick rallies and avoiding short-term pullbacks.
-The McClellan is a sensitive indicator with a noticeable margin of error, and is prone to head fakes in either direction.
-This is especially true during sideways, trendless markets.
+The McClellan is a sensitive indicator with a noticeable margin of error.
+It's prone to head fakes in either direction, especially in sideways, trendless markets.